-- The parties agree that no more than one (1) new commercial building with a foot print of no more than 2,200 square feet and a total gross building area of no more than 4,400 square feet.
-The building character of this new building is to contrast with the existing heritage buildings in a manner that provides a strong juxtaposition between the two forms.
+- 3.1 The parties agree that no more than one (1) new commercial building with a foot print of no more than 2,200 square feet and a total gross building area of no more than 4,400 square feet.
+The building character of this new building is to contrast with the existing heritage buildings in a manner that provides a strong juxt a position between the two forms.
 The building is to confirm to provincial building codes.
-Such new development is attached hereto as Schedule "B". - 3.2 The Leasee agrees to undertake and maintain appropriate landscaping on the subject property in general accordance with the landscape plan attached hereto as Schedule "C" and forming part of this agreement. - The Leasee agrees to undertake and maintain an internal road network as required for vehicle circulation and associated parking areas.
+Such new development is attached hereto as Schedule "B". - 3.2 2 The Leasee agrees to undertake and maintain appropriate landscaping on the subject property in general accordance with the landscape plan attached hereto as Schedule "C" and forming part of this agreement. - 3.3 The Leasee agrees to undertake and maintain an internal road network as required for vehicle circulation and associated parking areas.
 The road network should be able to accommodate future parking expansion requirements by the City for the Bellevue Creek linear park.
 A combination of asphalt and concrete or concrete pavers shall be used to create an aesthetically pleasing road network.
 All pedestrian crossings over the road area shall be combined with traffic calming measures such as raised crossings and signage to ensure pedestrian safety.
-This road network will be in accordance with the landscape plan attached hereto as Schedule "C". - The Leasee agrees to undertake and maintain public (pedestrian and vehicular) access from Lakeshore Road to the future trail head for the Bellevue Creek Linear Park.
-This access network will be in accordance with the landscape plan attached hereto as Schedule "C".
+This road network will be in accordance with the landscape plan attached hereto as Schedule "C". - 3.4 The Leasee agrees to undertake and maintain public (pedestrian and vehicular) access from Lakeshore Road to the future trail head for the Bellevue Creek Linear Park.
+This access network will be in accordance with the landscape plan attached hereto as Schedule " C".
 The Leasee will be required to guarantee public access from 6:00am 11:00pm (or as otherwise stipulated in Bylaw No. 10680).
-The Leasee acknowledges that the Subject Lands will be encumbered with a Statutory Right of Way guaranteeing public access to the site in a manner agreed upon between the City and Leasee. - 3.5 It is the goal of the City and Leasee to preserve the natural state of the site.
-The City understands that due to the development and the associated road right of way, some trees will need to be
+The Leasee acknowledges that the Subject Lands will be encumbered with a

+Statutory Right of Way guaranteeing public access to the site in a manner agreed upon between the City and Leasee.

+- 3.5 It is the goal of the City and Leasee to preserve the natural state of the site.
+The City understands that due to the development and the associated road right of way, some trees will need to be removed.
-- removed.
 All efforts shall be made by the Leasee to minimize the site impact in order to protect the trees and hillside vegetation.
-There is a registered covenant (KT71699) on title to protect the existing hillside and associated vegetation. - As part of this agreement it is understood that the Leasee will require signage on each of the buildings including the Heritage Buildings.
+There is a registered covenant (KT71699) on title to protect the existing hillside and associated vegetation. - 3.6 As part of this agreement it is understood that the Leasee will require signage on each of the buildings including the Heritage Buildings.
 All signage will conform to City of Kelowna Sign Bylaw # 8235.
-For the Heritage Buildings signage will be limited to the approximate size and locations as described within Schedule "B".
-All signage on the property must be non-illuminated and non-animated.
+For the Heritage Buildings signage will be limited to the approximate size and locations as described within Schedule "B" and all signage on the heritage buildings must be non-illuminated and non-animated. - 3.7 As part of this agreement it is understood that the Leasee will document the decisions made during the construction process and how they relate to the principles set out in the statement of significance & conservation plans as outlined in the Donald Luxt on and Associates Report dated March 2017. - 3.8 As part of this agreement a Heritage Alteration Permit application will be triggered by any changes to the Statement of Significance with respect to the heritage structures on the property as identified in Schedule 'D'.